Placement for first-year Students with High School Latin

 Placement Based on SAT/AP Test Scores

 Students who have taken the Latin SAT-II College Board Achievement Test or the Latin Advanced Placement exam.

 |Your SAT Score/Advanced Placement Score||Course You Should Enroll In|

 |SAT Score below 530 / AP Exam 1 or 2||LATIN 101 Elementary Latin|

 |SAT Score 530-630 / AP Exam 3||LATIN 203 Intermediate Latin|

 AP Credit: A score of 4 or 5 gives the student credit for a Latin course taken (LATIN 25 Introduction to Literature).
-LATIN 25 will count toward the University requirement for 34 courses necessary for graduation, but it will not count toward the University language requirement, or for the Classical Studies or Classical Languages major.
+LATIN 25 will count toward the University requirement for 34 courses necessary for graduation, but it will not count toward the University language requirement, or for any of our departmental majors and minors.